neurax08/gki_kernel_builder/README.md

 ## Build the kernel

-Builds are performed via the custom wrapper script `cli.py`
+Builds are performed via the custom wrapper script `cli.sh`

 ### Setup Environment